Imam Abu Hanifa Debates an Atheist

 ONE DAY in the early years of Islam, a foreigner came to a big Muslim city.
 He walked to a central area and declared to the people, “I do not believe that God exists—call your best debater so that I may defeat him, and convince you all as well!”

 The people were annoyed, and even felt like kicking out this trouble maker.
 But they knew the best way to defeat him would be what he had proposed himself: a debate.
-They took the foreigner to their leader and shared his request.
+Ao they took the foreigner to their leader and shared his request.

 The people of the town thought about appointing a different debater so they don’t look scared.
 But they decided to keep waiting because Imam Abu Hanifa was their best and worth waiting for.